CBD: A Runner's Path to Happier Trails

 Cannabidiol (CBD) is the most abundant of the more than 100 naturally occurring cannabinoids found in hemp plants.
 CBD has shown to interact with the human body through our endocannabinoid system, which is responsible for regulating an array of physiological functions in an effort to maintain homeostasis.
 One of the many amazing characteristics of CBD is its ability to be enjoyed without the side effects that come from THC, a psychoactive substance present in the cannabis plant.

 The Natural Science Of CBD

 The human body has an endocannabinoid system (ECS) that helps regulate functions such as sleep, immune-system responses, and pain.
 Current studies have shown that upon consumption, CBD interacts with compounds present in the endocannabinoid system to enhance their functionality.
 One example is CBD’s interaction with anandamide, a homeostatic regulator.
-CBD’s interaction with anandamide is thought to help optimally balances both mind and body, and in so doing, enhance mood, decrease anxiety and lessen physical and mental stress.
+CBD’s interaction with anandamide is thought to help optimally balance both mind and body, and in so doing, lessen physical and mental stress.

 Powered by Plants?

 Hemp seeds, from which CBD is derived, are rich in protein, polyunsaturated fatty acids, omega-6, omega-3 and insoluble fiber which can help to increase immunity, counteract aging skin and improve cardiovascular health.
 They’re also packed with minerals.